mln4you/node_api_passport_boilerplate/readme.md

 NPM run dev .

-Continue check models and continue your project.
+Check your models and continue your project.